tkambler/etchasketch/README.md

 - Install the `rush` CLI utility
 - Clone the repo
 - Install dependencies
-- Run: `rush start` (this will simulataneously run the API server and React's WebPack build in watch mode)
+- Run: `rush start` (this will simulataneously run the API server / React's WebPack build in watch mode and run DB migrations / seeds)

 Once you've done this, the application should be accessible at: http://localhost:9010